 A soccer team would never let go of a player because he had a bad game.
 However, in the case of a repetitive low performance, the team will more likely trade or release him.

 The worker can organise the transition.
 It is undoubtedly best to support than to block such a move.

 To conclude, in the industrial era, the firm offered indefinite employment.
 In return, the worker worked hard and gave up all kinds of personal desires and values for the firm’s interests.
 Now a progressive firm cannot expect this to work.
 Knowing how to manage talents to get a high-performance team is key.

-Talent is truly the most valuable resource.
+Talent is genuinely the most valuable resource.
 Consequently, employees should be treated accordingly.
 Successful firms excel because they use alliances to recruit, manage talents and retain an unimaginably professional team.
 David Gousset